saigonga/Conference-Ticket-Generator/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this front-end coding challenge.You can checkout the site on:-https://conference-ticket-generator-navy.vercel.app/

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.